 Largest is in quotes given it will only produce around 30,000 to 60,000 pounds of U3O8 this calendar year.
 Its market cap is around US$800 million but has mostly been below that for years.

 Yet, if you were to look up the top holdings of the Global X Uranium ETF (NYSE: URA), you would see that these three companies make up three of the top five holdings.

 The other two are Nexgen Energy with its world-class but undeveloped Arrow project in Saskatchewan and Denison with its large but also undeveloped Wheeler River project on the other side of the basin.

 Those five companies make up over 50% of the sector ETF.

 So the uranium world is very small which is why even small new inflows into the sector create such stark leverage reflected in the equities.

 Over a Barrel

-In precious metals, it is the royalty group of stocks that outperformed in the last bull market for all the reasons that are now becoming common knowledge:
+In the precious metals space, it is the royalty group of stocks that outperformed in the last bull market for all of the reasons that are now becoming common knowledge: